top of page

 Rustic Camping If you feel as though you want to sleep out in the elements and commune with nature, we have a couple hundred acres of open space perfect for setting up a tent or a pop-up and getting away from it all without being too far from the action.
 Camping fee is included between days of a multi-day ticket.

 On-Track Deluxe Condos If sleeping out under the stars is not for you, we also have 12 deluxe condominiums available for rent during the year.
 Each condominium has two bedrooms, two baths, a fully furnished kitchen and living room area with a gas fireplace and cable TV.
 For some events, the deluxe condominiums have already been sold out, so act fast.
 Event admission is not included with a condo rental.
-Condo rental is $322.13/night (including MN sales tax) with a 2-night minimum.

 All non-licensed motorized vehicles (any vehicle that doesn’t have current state roadworthy licensing) will require an authorization sticker to operate on BIR grounds.
 An authorization ticket is available for sale at the front gate during events.
+2026 Season Ticket (excluding Nationals, Octane, Lakes Jam, or Powercruise)

+To purchase a non-licensed vehicle ticket, an adult (a person 18 years old or older) with a valid drivers license must sign a release waiver and take full responsibility for that vehicle and any and all injuries/damages it causes.
 The ticket is then redeemed for an individually numbered sticker to be placed on the front of the vehicle.
 Tickets can be redeemed for stickers by stopping by the Shirt Shack or by contacting any of our security guards and presenting the vehicle for inspection.
 (See vehicle guidelines below.)

 Vehicle guidelines It is not the responsibility of BIR for pit vehicle safety, it is the person who signs the release that takes full ownership of that vehicle to see that it is safely operated!
 The following is a list of guidelines with regards to vehicles.

 Age Limits and Restricted Areas All drivers and crew members entering a restricted area must sign the appropriate Waiver and Liability Releases.
 Minors under the age of 18 must have a Minor Release Form signed by both parents or legal guardians.
 In the case of a single parent (by means of divorce, death, or court order) or a legal guardian (by court order), a written notation must be made in the minor release form.
+To enter into any Restricted Area, any driver or crew member must possess and display a valid Restricted Area wristband.

 Non-motorized vehicles: Bicycles, rollerblades, skateboards, etc. No one under the age of 18 is allowed to operate non-motorized vehicles in the pit area during racing hours.